-Inspire's Connecticut tour of "Don't Shoot, Just Listen" will begin at St. Paul's.
+Inspire's Connecticut tour of "Don't Shoot, Just Listen" began at St. Paul's.

 UConn's Department of Music is the most comprehensive public university music program in New England.
 At the Department’s core is the belief that training in the Western classical tradition provides a solid foundation of musicianship for any twenty-first-century musical endeavor, and our curriculum stresses the development of fundamental musical skills.

-Inspire's Connecticut tour of "Don't Shoot, Just Listen" will end at UConn.
+Inspire's Connecticut tour of "Don't Shoot, Just Listen" concluded at UConn.

 The United Nations Singers, founded in 1947, consists of current and former staff of the United Nations, affiliated organizations and national delegations, as well as members of their families and several talented singers from New York.
 They come from all walks of life and from all over the world.
 The singers perform folk songs and classical choral music from many countries in their original languages.
 They are designated by the UN as unofficial ambassadors of goodwill and convey a message of peace and tolerance and a celebration of other cultures and religions through music.
 They are a small-scale example of what international cooperation can accomplish.

-Inspire's performance of Mozart's Requiem is in partnership with the UN Singers
+Inspire's performance of Mozart's Requiem was in partnership with the UN Singers

 The United Nations Symphony Orchestra, UNSRC Orchestra is an international ensemble of musicians who work at the United Nations, as well as other international organisations, agencies, programmes and funds located in New York.
 The goals of the ensemble are, through music, to promote peace, friendship and cooperation between nations, respect for diversity and universality.
 By involving those who work in international organizations, the orchestra shows their engagement in these ideals.
 Their roster has over 90 active musicians from 26 countries, 17 different departments of the United Nations, and four diplomatic missions.

-Inspire's performance of Mozart's Requiem is in partnership with the UN Symphony.
+Inspire's performance of Mozart's Requiem was in partnership with the UN Symphony.